sameen-ahmad31/sameen-ahmad31/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👤 My name is Sameen (she/her)
+👤 My name is Sameen (she/her) <br>
-🏫 I am a rising junior at The George Washington University 👩🏻‍💻 I have worked on several courses, internships, and personal projects 💬 Ask me about any of the projects by contacting me and I'm also happy to collaborate on projects!
+🏫 I am a rising junior at The George Washington University <br>
+👩🏻‍💻 I have worked on several courses, internships, and personal projects <br>
+💬 Ask me about any of the projects by contacting me and I'm also happy to collaborate on projects! <br>
-📫 I'm reachable at my email: sameen5634@gmail.com and happy to connect on [LinkedIn](https://www.linkedin.com/in/sameenahmad/)
+📫 I'm reachable at my email: sameen5634@gmail.com and happy to connect on [LinkedIn](https://www.linkedin.com/in/sameenahmad/)! <br>